-In addition to those disclosed in other notes, significant commitments and contingencies of the Group as of December 31, 2023 and 2022 were as follows:
+In addition to those disclosed in other notes, significant commitments and contingencies of the Group as of December 31, 2024 and 2023 were as follows:

-- a.
-As of December 31, 2023 and 2022, the Group issued refundable guarantee bills, and guarantee letters of credit in the amounts of \$1,658,084 thousand and \$1,724,328 thousand, respectively, as guarantees for performance of purchases or sales. - b.
-The company has expanded the factory due to business expansion.
-The estimated total project budget is 387,000 thousand.
-As of December 31, 2023, \$270,964 thousand has been prepaid (included in prepayments for equipment).
+As of December 31, 2024 and 2023, the Group issued refundable guarantee bills, and guarantee letters of credit in the amounts of \$538,000 thousand and \$500,691 thousand, respectively, as guarantees for performance of purchases or sales.

-28. SIGNIFICANT ASSETS AND LIABILITIES DENOMINATED IN FOREIGN CURRENCIES
+29. SIGNIFICANT ASSETS AND LIABILITIES DENOMINATED IN FOREIGN CURRENCIES